Biggest losers in the world wait for the PS3

 So I was playing Final Fantasy XII for the first time when I noticed the game had a lot of concepts that look like they came from science fiction.
 Ships looking like they came from Star Wars fly around in the intro, shield-like barriers are being used to protect cities, that kind of stuff.

 This wouldn’t really bother me that much, but it seems like regular medieval fantasy has become a lost art.
 Final Fantasy gradually made the transition from medieval to steampunk-esque to post-apocalyptic to an improbable-looking science fiction.
 I would have no problem with this transition normally — on the contrary, more science fiction RPGs would be nice too.
-But the story and atmosphere most of the time remain in the fantasy style. → Are you a bad enough dude to rescue the article?
+But the story and atmosphere most of the time remain in the fantasy style. → All I want for Christmas is my PSP.

 Sony Ram More Hard Phallic Instruments Up Britain